pikzelgames/minecraft-ore-randomizer/README.md

       - Tweaked the program to catch more user errors and provide helpful feedback
       - Reordered some values in `options.json` and `options-legend.json`
       - Fixed an issue with the combined image when using the `--original-size` option
+    - 0.3.1
+      - Added some more properties
+      - Fixed some mistakes in `options-legend.json`